stelauconseil/vds-verify/README.md

 DEVELOPER_DIR="$HOME/Downloads/Xcode.app/Contents/Developer" npm run ios
 ```

-The `postinstall` workaround for ExpoModulesJSI 58.0.2 preserves this Xcode
+The `postinstall` workaround for ExpoModulesJSI 58.0.2 / 58.0.3 preserves this Xcode
 selection in its nested build and handles the Swift C++ interface cleanup.
+If compilation reports `cannot find type '__ObjC::expo' in scope`, ensure the postinstall script ran after dependency installation.
+It supports ExpoModulesJSI 58.0.2 and 58.0.3; a different version requires checking the upstream script again.
+Run `npm run postinstall` to reapply it locally, then rebuild.
+The framework build hash includes its build script, so applying this patch invalidates that cache.
+Commit the workaround before starting a new EAS build so its install step applies it there as well.

 Before release, test closed/open/partially folded poses, rotation, and window
 resizing.
 Keep a scan result open during resizing; check the scanner guide,